 But when she goes to his house on the island, he becomes an angry and violent man, using Mari to act out his wildest fantasies.
 The little perks of his personality are so odd, such as the fact that he always wears a suit, and his back story left the reader in some suspense about his life before he met Mari.

-I found this book both thrilling and uncomfortable to read at times.
+I found this book both thrilling and uncomfortable to read.
 I thought it was incredibly fast-paced, and the way it was written was brilliant.
 Ogawa used both a straight-forward style, to keep the action going, but also went into brilliant depth on certain parts, such as descriptions of the sea.

 I felt like Ogawa wrote the book in a very sensual way, and I could really build up a picture of everything that was going on.
 While not much happened in the book, I found the way in which the book was written meant I could not put it down, and finished it within two days.